VictorCyprien/wallet-monitoring/README.md

 ## Database Schema

-The application uses two tables:
+The application uses three tables:

 1. `wallets_to_monitor` - Stores the Solana wallet addresses to monitor:
 ```sql